User experience is a nebulous term. What defines a “good” UX from a “bad” UX, and what do the gradations look like between the two poles?

 There are user experience testing methods designed to heed all of these variables.

-User experience testing methods
+User experience (UX) testing methods

 Here’s a short list of common user experience testing methods and their characteristics.
 All of these can fall broadly under the term “user testing,” though that has taken a more specific connotation with remote user testing softwares proliferating.

-Moderated user testing
+Moderated usability testing

 User testing is basically testing a product or experience with real users.
 Users are traditionally presented with a series of tasks to complete and measured on their effectiveness doing so.